deyRupak/swagrLite/README.md

 - ✅ **OpenAPI Schema Validation** for accurate spec compliance
 - 🪠 **Real-time Squiggles** highlighting YAML and OpenAPI errors
 - 🔍 **Error Panel** with clickable line numbers for quick navigation
+- 🧭 **API Exploration** to test, learn & understand how the API works
 - 🕒 **Debounced Validation** to optimize performance while typing
 - 📁 **File Import & Export** for managing your OpenAPI YAML files locally
 - 📂 **Drag and Drop** support for quick file importing

 <br>